TomPace101/nanopore_diffusion/notes.md

 - mesh refinement study, of course

 # Someday/maybe

+_EFFORT_ solve with flux as another primary variable

 _EFFORT_ doctests? some other kind of test?
 Maybe just create scripts to do the basic validation on buildgeom and the solvers.